hainesm6-learning/Jupyter_Notebook_learning/docs/Jupyter_Notebook_notes.md

   - `%load` inserts code from an exertnal script.
   - `%run` runs a file within the interpreter.
 This can useful for keeping code dry between modules, although it is worth considering packaging where required.
 - Widgets can be incorporated to enable simple UIs e.g. [dashboards](https://blog.dominodatalab.com/interactive-dashboards-in-jupyter/).
-- Python CLIs e.g. [click](https://click.palletsprojects.com/en/7.x/) can be implemented within notebooks by calling a python interpreter using `%%script`.
-This is useful for documenting the development of Python CLIs.
+- `%%script` is equivalent to a shebang and can be used to call a specific interpreter.
+One application of this is in the development of Python CLIs, for instance those developed using [click](https://click.palletsprojects.com/en/7.x/).
+This is achieved by calling `%%script python` and overriding sys.argv e.g. [example][click_cli_example].

 ## Why use Jupyter Notebook?

 The Jupyter Notebook enables a variety of content within one document.
-For instance: code, explanatory markdown text, mathematics, images etc. This makes is particularly desirable for exploring data and code interactively and dynamically.
+For instance: code, explanatory markdown text, mathematics, images etc. This makes it particularly desirable for exploring data and code interactively and dynamically.

 ## Sharing Jupyter Notebooks

 Often you wouldn't share the ".ipynb" directly.
 One option is to convert to a different file extension.
-This is achievable using the "`$ jupyter nbconvert`" command (use the "`--help`" flag for documentation).
+One option is to use the "`$ jupyter nbconvert`" subcommand (use the "`--help`" flag for documentation).

 Alrterantively, the [nbviewer](https://nbviewer.jupyter.org/) can be used: